 The dental implant experience is one that requires detailed planning.
 Nothing should be rushed.
 From your initial exam and deciding exactly where the implants should be installed, to providing 3-6 months for the implant to integrate with your bone, you can plan to work closely with us over the course of several visits.
 Careful and accurate planning is crucial to making your implant investment a success!

-Daily Implant Maintenance and Upkeep
+Daily Dental Implant Care & Maintenance

 Although dental implants are resistant to tooth decay, they can still be compromised by conditions like gum disease.
 Cleaning your implants each day is vital to ensuring their integrity in the years to come.
 If dental plaque accumulates along the gums, it can lead to an implant form of gum disease known as peri-implantitis.
 This infection will lead to detachment and shrinkage of the supporting structures, causing the implant to fail.